 You can repeat this process as many times as needed to remove all traces of paint.

 After the paint is removed, just clean and prep your surface, then stain it!

 Removing Sealant From Concrete

 A sealant is often put in place over stains to ensure they stay beautiful and don’t get ruined by other substances falling onto them.

 If you have sealant over another stain, it is important to know that sealant removers often distort the color of the stains beneath them, so be careful when using these products.

 Thankfully, you do not have to use a commercial sealant remover: you can also use a sander, pressure washer, or other power tool mixed with coarse materials to grind, sand, or blast the sealant away.

-Epoxy is the most difficult surface material to remove as it is a hardened polymer.
+Concrete floor epoxy is the most difficult surface material to remove as it is a hardened polymer.

 The three easiest ways to remove epoxy are: